 Turns out the RMS management program is inside the scanner so you can access it once the SlimScan’s connected to the PC.
 The software lets you access and control what’s been scanned — organizing and categorizing the contents for you for use with Excel and MS Word and Outlook, etc. Or using any saved images which are in the JPEG format.
 Using it is straightforward and simple enough that a detailed description isn’t necessary.

-Bottom line: For $139 retail, you’re getting a pretty sophisticated little scanner — 300 dpi resolution and 24 bit color is nothing to sneeze at for text as well as for color graphics.
+For 9 retail, you’re getting a pretty sophisticated little scanner — 300 dpi resolution and 24 bit color is nothing to sneeze at for text as well as for color graphics.
 Plus a soft pouch, a little brush for keeping the sensor section clean with a few flicks and a USB cable to leave at home.
 Having a LCD panel menu screen may seem overkill, but the convenience it offers for organizing the scans as well as after-scan viewing is welcomed.
 Good job.

 - Up to 600 scans in memory